SamyrOR/Bootstrap-Study/README.md

-### Project to pratice and study about de framework Bootstrap
+### Project to pratice and study about the framework Bootstrap